AR-js-org/AR.js-Docs/docs/index.md

 ### Location Based Example

-Try it live with [this Codepen](https://codepen.io/nicolocarpignoli/pen/MWwzyVP).
-It retrieves your position and places a text near you.
+This example retrieves your position and places a red box near you.

 Please follow these simple steps:

-- Create a new project with the following snippet, and change `add-your-latitude` and `add-your-longitude` with a point very close to your latitude and longitude, without the `<>`.
+- Create a new project with the following snippet, and change `add-your-latitude` and `add-your-longitude` with a point very close to your latitude and longitude (about 0.001 degrees distant for both latitude and longitude), without the `<>`.
 - Run it on a server
 - Activate GPS on your phone and navigate to the example URL
 - Look around.
-You should see the text looking at you, appearing in the requested position, even if you look around and move the phone.
+You should see the box close to you, appearing in the requested position, even if you look around and move the phone.

 ```html
 <!DOCTYPE html>